RushabhSingwi/RushabhSingwi/README.md

 # Hi there! 👋 I'm Rushabh Singwi

 # 💫 About Me:
 I’m a software engineer with experience in backend development, data analysis, and automation.
 I’ve independently built and deployed production-ready backend features at startups, including one with over 100k users.
-I’ve worked at Cloaked, a New York–based privacy startup, where I led a team to build a customer-facing tool that was integrated into their product, and at Breath AI, a health tech startup in Pune, where I developed software to analyze health data and detect anomalies in PPG signals.
+I’ve worked at Cloaked, a New York–based privacy startup, where I built a customer-facing tool that was integrated into their product, and at Breath AI, a health tech startup in Pune, where I developed software to analyze health data and detect anomalies in PPG signals.
 I enjoy solving complex problems, collaborating across teams, and building scalable, impactful products.

 ## 🌐 Socials: